William-WANG2/CS3343-Project/README.md

 java -jar GREGame.jar
 ```

 For Windows users, double click build.bat file to compile and generate jar file.
 Then double click Run.bat to run the application.
+(Notice that you should first add your jdk to the environment path on Windows)

 ## Version Control System